iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> Doesnt work.
+Keeps saying I'm not connected to the internet.
+Data and location settings are correct.<br> :date: __2020-07-31 18:42:15__

 > Warning!
 At least on Android phone, you must manually restart the app after restarting your phone.<br> :date: __2020-07-24 00:05:59__

 > Location is way off, not accurate at all<br> :date: __2020-07-18 14:39:33__